A4: Main page

 Information exchange is achieved in a number of different ways, including:

 - interactions with your line management

-- contact with your HR department (who may also send notes with pay slips or provide information on notice boards and internet sites, etc)
+- contact with your HR department (who may also provide information on notice boards and internet sites etc)

-- Advice provided by the RCUK SSC Ltd (where applicable)
+- Advice provided by the RCUK SBS Ltd (where applicable)

 - letters, memos or e-mails directly to you in certain circumstances

-- information from local and national Trades Union consultation and negotiation mechanisms
+- information from local and national Trades Unions consultation and negotiation mechanisms

 Please speak to your HR department if you need clarification on the above.

 BBSRC consults and negotiates with recognised Trades Unions at both local and national levels.
 The following unions are recognised for collective bargaining purposes within the BBSRC:

 This list of recognised unions does not preclude other unions being recognised locally as NCC members, or for representing individual members.